 Why is creative bravery important?

 "First, it’s simply because it works: it makes business sense,’ said Chris.
-He cited work by Peter Field and Les Binets with the IPA that showed campaigns mixing good strategy with brave creative can be up to six times more effective.
+He cited work by Peter Field and Les Binets with the IPA that showed campaigns mixing good strategy with brave creativity can be up to six times more effective.
 That increase comes from emotional engagement from people seeing the campaign, leading to a ‘fame effect’ from on- and off-line buzz.
 The braver the work, the more people talk, and the more it spreads.

-Secondly, it’s because it’s fun: ‘Creativity is why many of us got in this business, to take risk and feel good about what we’re doing.
+Secondly, it’s because it’s fun: ‘Creativity is why many of us got in this business, to take risks and feel good about what we’re doing.
 The great thing is it also drives the business."